2022–23 Detroit Red Wings season

 The 2022–23 Detroit Red Wings season was the 97th season for the National Hockey League (NHL) franchise that was established on September 25, 1926.
 It was the Red Wings' sixth season at Little Caesars Arena.
 This was the Red Wings' first season under new head coach Derek Lalonde.

-The Red Wings were eliminated from playoff contention for the seventh consecutive season on April 6, 2023, after a 7–6 shootout loss to the Buffalo Sabres.
+The Red Wings were eliminated from playoff contention for the seventh consecutive season 1970–71 season and the 1976–77 season on April 6, 2023, after a 7–6 shootout loss to the Buffalo Sabres.
 They finished the season with a 35–37–10 record.

 Off-season

 On June 30, 2022, Derek Lalonde was named head coach following the departure of Jeff Blashill.